bioinformaticsdotca/BiCG_2019/IA_Day3/SNVcalling.md

 What does ANNOVAR do?

-The following command is what we ran yesterday.
+The following command is what we ran earlier today.

-(Note that we would need to redefine our environmental variable $ANNOVAR_DIR:
+Note that you would need to redefine our environmental variable $ANNOVAR_DIR if you closed your AWS session:
 ```
 $ANNOVAR_DIR=/home/ubuntu/CourseData/CG_data/Module7/install/annovar
 ```